Rubix98/algodebug/README.md

 # AlgoDebug

-Algodebug is a tool designed for debugging user provided source code through visualization of its operations.
+AlgoDebug is a tool designed for debugging user provided source code through visualization of its operations.
 It was created primarily for people working with algorithmics and computer science students.

 Current version of application: http://srv16.mikr.us:20232 (work in progress)